Berniceboateng775/Project1-E-ccomerce/README.md

 # Project1-E-ccomerce
-We will develop a web-based multi-vendor platform where sellers can list their products, and users can search for items and place orders.
+Developed a web-based multi-vendor platform where sellers can list their products, and users can search for items and place orders.
 The system will be designed using a microservices architecture, breaking down the platform into modular, independent services such as authentication, product management, order processing, and notifications.

 <h1 align="center"> Ecommerce Microservice </h1> <br>